Carl7yan/URTP-FeiTeng-Xidian/README.md

 As this is a project in the field of **hardware**,I need to have a _Prepared Learning_

 1. [Computer organization](https://www.coursera.org/learn/jisuanji-zucheng?)
-- IC,SoC
+- Von Neumann Architecture,SoC
-- CPU
+- CPU,
 - PCIe Graphics card
 - IO(comprised of internet,drive.database,...)
 2. Computer Architecture:x86,MIPS,ARM (assemble language)

-School IC curriculums:
+School IC Curriculums:

 1. Analog circuit
 2. Digital circuit